Arrive Sunday, July 2 • Depart Wednesday, July 5, 2023

 Additional July Fourth Package Details

 Start off your weekend with evening movies with Esther on Friday and Saturday night.
 Experience two days of an exciting children’s carnival full of games and prizes, small rides, face painting, blow-up bounce houses, and much more!
 On Sunday, enjoy a BBQ luncheon in the Tea Garden and on Monday cool off with our annual 4th of July Ice Cream Social.
-Complimentary golf for ages 17 and younger and 50% off for accompanying adults on The Jewel, beer and wine receptions, and breakfast and dinner daily will also be included.
 Celebrate the Fourth of July, with an evening American Picnic and Grand Fourth of July Fireworks Display, best seen from The World’s Longest Front Porch!

 Everyone is eligible to compete in the tournament.
 The more the merrier.

 The tournament is open to all ages and always occurs at Windermere Pointe Beach (Located next to Hotel Iroquois) every year at 10:00 am on the 4th of July.
 Professional skippers compete at high noon, often skipping 20+ skips.

 pro tip is to wade out into the water and find some great stones from years past